softworkz/embyuserwiki/Emby-Connect.md

-Emby Connect makes it easy to sign into your apps when away from home, and manage connections to multiple servers.
+Emby Connect is a free service that makes it easy to sign into your apps when away from home, and manage connections to multiple servers.

 Normally signing into a server requires three pieces of information - the server ip address, along with a username and password.
 With Emby Connect you no longer need to know a server's ip address in order to connect.